-What are the most important issues to address in treating Hepatitis C?
+What are the most important issues to address in treating Hepatitis C (Homeopathy for Hepatitis C)?

 There are many important issues to address in treating Hep C, all with the goal of restoring the person’s total health.
 These include: controlling inflammation anywhere in the body, enhancing the body’s immune response, protecting the liver from any viral damage, eliminating the virus (where possible), and strengthening the detoxification systems of the body.